Barnes Foundation: Financial crisis

 In 1992, Richard H. Glanton, president of the foundation, said the museum needed extensive repairs to upgrade its mechanical systems, provide for maintenance and preservation of artworks, and improve security.
 The old Philadelphia firm J.S.
 Cornell & Son was the contractor of choice.
 In order to raise the money, Glanton decided to break some terms of the indenture.
 From 1993 to 1995, 83 of the collection's Impressionist and post-Impressionist paintings were sent on a world tour, attracting large crowds in numerous cities, including Washington, D.C.; Fort Worth, Texas; Paris; Tokyo; Toronto; and Philadelphia at the Philadelphia Museum of Art.

 The revenue earned from the tour of paintings was still not enough to ensure its endowment.
 By fall 1998, Glanton and fellow board member Niara Sudarkasa were suing each other.
 Lincoln University, which according to the Barnes Foundation's indenture, controlled four of the five seats on the board of trustees, began an investigation into the Foundation's finances.
 The Foundation's board believed that a similar investigation was warranted for activities during Glanton's tenure as president.
-In 1998 the board of directors began a forensic audit conducted by Deloitte, which was kept private for three years, eventually released, and criticized Glanton's expenses and management.
+In 1998 the board of directors began a forensic audit conducted by Deloitte, which was released upon completion after two years of investigation.
+It criticized Glanton's expenses and management.

-In 1998, Kimberly Camp was hired as the foundation's CEO and first arts professional to run the Barnes.
+In 1998, Kimberly Camp was hired as the foundation's CEO and first museum professional to run the Barnes.
 During her seven-year tenure, she turned the struggling foundation around and provided necessary support to the petition to move the Barnes to Philadelphia.